 Let’s delve into some of the costs under the hood that publishers don’t realise that they incur while using traditional CMS solutions.

-A traditional self-hosted CMS instance requires, as the name suggests, hosting - You have to host all your content in addition to the domain name server on services such as Amazon AWS, Google Cloud, etc. which will cost upwards of $1000/month.
-One must also invest in Content Delivery Networks, like Cloudflare, Akamai etc. which will cost you another $200/month, as well as image optimisation, which all help with speeding up distribution and ensuring stability when content goes viral.
+A traditional self-hosted CMS instance requires, as the name suggests, hosting - You have to host all your content in addition to the domain name server on services such as Amazon AWS, Google Cloud, etc. One must also invest in Content Delivery Networks, like Cloudflare, Akamai etc., as well as image optimisation, which all help with speeding up distribution and ensuring stability when content goes viral.

-This can be a costly affair, as high quality services can be prohibitively expensive for individual publishers trying to strike a deal with the service.
+This can be a costly affair, easily amounting to over $1500/month, as high quality services can be prohibitively expensive for individual publishers trying to strike a deal with the service.

 Effectively publishers may be forced to choose less reliable services that lead to site downtime ie, your site being non-functional and you being unable to reach or deliver content to your audience.